Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 Caldas to Padron is around 19 kilometres and Padron to Santiago around 25 kilometres.
 Personally I prefer to walk a longer day on this stage and keep my walk into Santiago shorter.
 So I only stop and eat in Padron.

 I have spent the night in Padron but it makes for a long day into Santiago so these days I walk on for another hour to Hotel Scala.
-If you prefer something closer I recommend Hector’s albergue in Iria Flavia; he’ll offer a history lesson too if he has time.
+If you prefer something closer I recommend Hector’s albergue in Iria Flavia; he’ll offer a history lesson too if he has time; but I noticed it was closed in 2024 so we’ll see if it reopens in 2025?

 Top Tip : If you stay in Iria Flavia or Padron then do make sure you make time to collect your Pedronia; a special certificate issued in town to represent your stay in this historically important town.